-There are other benefits as well:
+There are other benefits as well, such as the following.

-Saving money.
 Defendants who are represented by private counsel can save a bundle on attorneys' fees by accepting a plea bargain.
 It almost always takes more time and effort to bring a case to trial than to negotiate and handle a plea bargain.

-Having fewer or less-serious offenses on one's record.
 Pleading guilty or no contest in exchange for a reduction in the number of charges or the seriousness of the offense looks a lot better on a defendant's record than the convictions that might result following trial.
 This can be particularly important if the defendant is ever convicted in the future.
 For example, a second conviction for driving under the influence (DUI) may carry mandatory jail time, whereas if the first DUI offense had been bargained down to reckless driving, there may be no jail time for the "second" DUI.

 Even for people who are never rearrested, getting a charge reduced from a felony to a misdemeanor has other benefits:

-In addition, it is often advantageous to reduce a felony that constitutes a strike under a "three strikes" law to one that doesn't.
+In addition, it is often advantageous to reduce a felony that constitutes a strike under a three strikes law to one that doesn't.